 Causative agent

 Escherichia coli (E. coli) is a bacterium that is commonly found in the gut of humans and warm-blooded animals.
 Most strains of E. coli are harmless.
 Some strains, however, such as Shiga toxin-producing E. coli (STEC), can produce powerful toxins and cause severe foodborne disease.
-The most recognised serogroup of STEC is E.coli O157:H7.
-Other strains e.g. E. coli O104:H4 may also cause serious disease and outbreaks.
+Among the subtypes, E.coli O157:H7 is the most important STEC serotype in relation to public health.
+Other serotypes e.g. E. coli O104:H4 can also cause serious disease and outbreaks.

 Clinical features

 Symptoms of STEC infection include abdominal cramps and diarrhoea that may in some cases progress to bloody diarrhoea.
 Fever and vomiting may also occur.
-In serious cases, the infection may lead to a life-threatening complication named haemolytic uraemic syndrome (HUS) which is a type of kidney failure.
+In a small proportion of patients, the infection may lead to a life-threatening complication, for example haemolytic uraemic syndrome (HUS) resulting in kidney failure in young children.
 People of any age can become infected.
 Very young children and the elderly are more likely to develop severe illness, but even healthy older children and adults can become seriously ill.

 Mode of transmission

-STEC is transmitted to humans primarily through consumption of contaminated foods, such as raw or undercooked ground meat products, contaminated fruits and vegetables, unpasteurised dairy products, contaminated water, and direct contact with animals or their environment.
+STEC is transmitted to humans primarily through consumption of contaminated food, such as raw or undercooked ground meat products, contaminated fruits and vegetables and unpasteurised dairy products.
 Direct person-to-person transmission through the faecal-oral route can also occur.
-Exposure to recreational water sources like swimming in contaminated water is also a route of infection.
+Waterborne transmission has been reported, both from contaminated drinking water and from recreational waters.
+Direct contact with farm animals or their environment is also an important risk factor for STEC infection.

 Incubation period